django-danceschool/django-danceschool/danceschool/financial/static/metricsgraphics/README.md

 <a href="http://metricsgraphicsjs.org">http://metricsgraphicsjs.org</a>

-## Important changes in v2.10
-The library now depends on D3 4.x.
-The impact on MG users is minimal, though if you do use D3 for other work, here is the [list of changes](https://github.com/d3/d3/blob/master/CHANGES.md) from 3.x to 4.x.
-Please refer to the [release notes](https://github.com/mozilla/metrics-graphics/releases/tag/v2.10.0) for further details.

 ## Important changes in v2.0
 1. The library is now namespaced. ``data_graphic`` is now ``MG.data_graphic``, ``convert_dates`` is now ``MG.convert.date``, ``clone`` is now ``MG.clone``, ``button_layout`` is now ``MG.button_layout`` and ``data_table`` is now ``MG.data_table``.
 We added a new convenience function called ``MG.convert.number``.
 2. The ``rollover_callback`` option has been renamed ``mouseover`` and expanded in order to make it more consistent with other libraries.
 We now have three callback functions available: [mouseover](https://github.com/mozilla/metrics-graphics/wiki/Graphic#mouseover), [mouseout](https://github.com/mozilla/metrics-graphics/wiki/Graphic#mouseout) and [mousemove](https://github.com/mozilla/metrics-graphics/wiki/Graphic#mousemove).